-L 173.
-Advanced Chinese - Contemporary China.
-9 units (3-0-6); first term.
+L 173 ab.
+Advanced Chinese.
+9 units (3-0-6); first, second terms.
 Prerequisites: L 171 abc, L 172 abc or equivalent.
 A course designed as a bridge between language and content courses.
 It provides the opportunity to further develop overall language proficiency through reading essays on Chinese culture, stories, and news editorials.
 Multimedia is included.
-By the end of this course, students should have acquired the basic skills to read and research about Chinese culture and society.
+By the end of L 173 ab, students should have acquired the basic skills to read and research about Chinese culture and society.
 Classes are conducted primarily in Chinese.
 Instructor: Wang.

 L 174.
 Topics in Masterpieces of Chinese Writing.
 9 units (3-0-6); third term.
 Prerequisites: instructor's permission.
 Offered concurrently with Hum 174.
 Reading and discussion of representative Chinese written work throughout Chinese history, including philosophical texts and literary works in different genres.
 Students are expected to examine these works in light of their sociopolitical and historical contexts.
 Students who write papers in English may enroll in this class as Hum 174, which satisfies the advanced humanities requirement.
 This course can be repeated for credit when the course content changes.
-Not offered 2023-24.
 Instructor: Wang.

 L 175.
 French Conversation.
 6 units (3-0-3); third term.
 Prerequisites: L 102 abc and L 103 abc or equivalent.
 Intense training in oral expression, pronunciation, vocabulary, listening comprehension and fluency.
-This course is designed for students interested in scientific French, planning to attend Ecole Polytechnique, or enrolled in the NSF REU program.
-Caltech professors and postdocs intending to spend time in France are also welcome.
+The class is designed for students planning to attend Ecole Polytechnique.
 Discussion materials and guest lectures will focus on technical language to prepare students for their classes in math and science.
 Taught in French.
-L 175 can be repeated for credit as content changes every year.
+Enrollment limited to 12.
+L 175 can be repeated for credit since the content is never the same (different speakers, different articles discussed in class).
 Instructor: Orcel.